CSCfi/fairdata-ida/Docker_Setup.md

 ## Removing the docker development environment

-To remove the docker development environment entirely from your machine, do the following:
+To remove the docker development environment entirely from your machine, either for good or before rebuilding the environment fully cleanly, do the following:

 Warning: this will delete all images from your docker environment, not only those which are part of the IDA development environment.
 If you have other images you don't want to delete, then you will need to delete each IDA development docker image manually.